simongray/StatementAnnotator/README.md

 that is included with CoreNLP, but it is simply too slow (dcoref).
-It is possible that coref would be fast enough, but I don't enough RAM on my machine to run that annotator, so I prefer just implementing the algorithm from the paper.
+It is possible that coref would be fast enough, but I don't enough RAM on my machine to run that annotator, so I prefer to just implement the algorithm from the paper.

-My implementation differs in slightly by also merging entities with shorter versions of themselves, e.g. Clinton is merged with Bill Clinton, in cases where there is little doubt
+My implementation differs  slightly by also merging entities with shorter versions of themselves, e.g. Clinton is merged with Bill Clinton, in cases where there is little doubt
 (i.e. no conflicting references to other entities).

-I also use the gender annotator from CoreNLP to limit the mentions, so that Bill Clinton will never match up with "she" in the neighbouring sentence.
+I also use the gender annotator from CoreNLP for more precision, so that Bill Clinton will never match up with "she" in the neighbouring sentence.

 These are the words used to match:

-PERSON/MALE: he, him, (they, their)
+* PERSON/MALE: he, him, (they, their)
-PERSON/FEMALE: she, her, (they, their)
+* PERSON/FEMALE: she, her, (they, their)
-ORGANIZATION, LOCATION: they, their, them
+* ORGANIZATION, LOCATION: they, their, them
-MISC: no matching
+* MISC: no matching

 ```
     3. Local Context Extraction: If entities occur in